 On the 787, window dimmers allow different amounts of light while still being able to see out rather than a traditional window shade to lower.

-Etihad offers dine-on-demand service for Business Class passengers - you can eat what you want, when you want.
-While flight attendants work hard to prepare and deliver food with restaurant-style presentation, it can take a bit longer for everyone to be served since it is such a personalised service.
+Etihad offers dine-on-demand service for Business Class passengers - you can eat what you want when you want.
+While flight attendants work hard to prepare and deliver food with a restaurant-style presentation, it can take a bit longer for everyone to be served since it is a personalised service.

-Tray tables are covered with starched linens, and meal service begins with a beverage from the bar, warm towel plus a ramekin of nuts delivered on a decorative tray.
-Once you peruse the menu, you realise why things may take awhile as there is great variety including many Arabic and Western choices.
+Meal service begins with a beverage from the bar, a warm towel, and a ramekin of nuts delivered on a decorative tray.
+Once you peruse the menu, you realise why things may take a while, as there is a great variety, including many Arabic and Western choices.

 Starters include salmon tartare, salads or soup.
 Try the Arabic mezze for one of the airline's signature appetisers.